root-project/root/README/ReleaseNotes/v610/index.md

   [here](https://sft.its.cern.ch/jira/browse/ROOT-8092).
 - Improve the error bars drawing in TLegend to better match the plot's error drawing.
 This improvement was requested [here](https://sft.its.cern.ch/jira/browse/ROOT-5468).
+- Implement text clipping in TASImage as requested [here](https://sft.its.cern.ch/jira/browse/ROOT-4538).
+  Also the text size in batch mode for png (gif jpeg) files better matches the size on screen and pdf.

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.